supa-hub/chess_game/README.md

 # Chess game

 A C++ program that runs a simple chess game by using Windows.h functions for rendering and getting user inputs. <br />
+Documentation of different files will be released soon. <br /> <br />
-The backend code for creating and handling a chess game are self-made.
+The backend code for creating and handling a chess game are self-made. <br />
+Most of the frontend code is self-made. <br />

 ## Compile method
 By running the following command in cmd, you can compile the code into a working executable: <br />